biblequiz/BibleQuiz.com/_pages/question-examples-under-proposed-rule-changes.md

 All of the following are acceptable ways to write this question.

 > **for 20 points.
 Quotation question.
-2-part answer.
-From separate verses of Mark chapter 1.**
-Quote the verses in which Nazareth is named.

-> **for 20 points.
-Quotation question.
 From 2 separate verses of Mark chapter 1.**
 Quote the verses in which Nazareth is named.

 > **for 20 points.
 Quotation question.
 2-part answer.
 From separate verses of Mark chapter 1.**
 Quote the verses in which Nazareth is named.

 > **for 20 points.
 Quotation question.
 From separate verses of Mark chapter 1.**
 Quote the two verses in which Nazareth is named.

-### Requiring separate verses in different chapters
+### From separate verses of different chapters

 Consider the following question.